Regular expression: Language support

 Most general-purpose programming languages support regex capabilities, either natively or via libraries.
-Comprehensive support is included in:

 Uses

 Regexes are useful in a wide variety of text processing tasks, and more generally string processing, where the data need not be textual.
 Common applications include data validation, data scraping (especially web scraping), data wrangling, simple parsing, the production of syntax highlighting systems, and many other tasks.

+Some high-end desktop publishing software has the ability to use regexes to automatically apply text styling, saving the person doing the layout from laboriously doing this by hand for anything that can be matched by a regex.
+For example, by defining a character style that makes text into small caps and then using the regex [A-Z]{4,} to apply that style, any word of four or more consecutive capital letters will be automatically rendered as small caps instead.

 While regexes would be useful on Internet search engines, processing them across the entire database could consume excessive computer resources depending on the complexity and design of the regex.
 Although in many cases system administrators can run regex-based queries internally, most search engines do not offer regex support to the public.
 Notable exceptions include Google Code Search and Exalead.
 However, Google Code Search was shut down in January 2012.

 Examples

 The specific syntax rules vary depending on the specific implementation, programming language, or library in use.
 Additionally, the functionality of regex implementations can vary between versions.

 Because regexes can be difficult to both explain and understand without examples, interactive websites for testing regexes are a useful resource for learning regexes by experimentation.

 This section provides a basic description of some of the properties of regexes by way of illustration.

 The following conventions are used in the examples.